 Hazardous water conditions (including currents, tides, and undertows) may occur, including at areas popular with tourists.
 Heed posted warnings and avoid beaches that are not patrolled.
 Do not swim alone or after dark and do not walk on any beach after dark.

 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI and use equipment only from PADI- or NAUI-certified dive operators.

 Other Safety Threats

-Risk exists of fatal wildlife attacks from crocodiles in coastal and in-land waterways in northern tropical areas.
-Closely follow regulations from local authorities and always maintain a safe distance from wildlife.
+Risk exists for fatal wildlife attacks from crocodiles in coastal and in-land waterways in northern tropical areas.
+Travelers should closely follow regulations from local authorities and always maintain a safe distance from wildlife.

 Traffic flows on the left-hand side of the road.
 Travelers (including drivers and pedestrians) accustomed to traffic moving on the opposite side should be vigilant when navigating traffic.

 U.S. Federal Aviation Administration has determined that the civil aviation authority of this country oversees its air carriers in accordance with minimum international safety standards.

 The cyclone season is from November through April, especially in Queensland State, Northern Territory, and Western Australia State.
 Floods, mudslides, and landslides may occur.

 Bush fires occur during the dry season from April through October.